What the mind can conceive and believe, the mind can achieve.

 - Take a long look in the mirror and ask yourself - "Is this where I want to be?"
 If not, then ask yourself - "How did I get here?" or "How am I responsible?"

-- Once you figure this out, then figure out who you want to be and where do you want your life to go (this is the reprogramming part).
+- Once you figure this out (it may take a while), then start figuring out who you want to be and where do you want your life to go (this is the reprogramming part).

 - Then figure out what you will need to do to become that person.
-This could take some time.
+This could take even more time.
+No one said it was going to be quick and easy.

 - Finally, when you have figured out who you want to be and how you will become that person, you should ask yourself if being this new person will excite you.
 Will you be excited doing the things that this new you will be doing.